kpetersen/kpetersen.github.io/words/_posts/2011-10-25-remaining-friends.markdown

 Scott
 : "Oooookaaaaaayyyyyyy.
 Let's have a look."

-And thus began our journey into creating our very own -- and very first -- website (for those of you wondering, yes... it's this one you're visiting right now).
+Thus began our journey into creating our very own -- and very first -- website (for those of you wondering, yes... it's this one you're visiting right now).
 We (and by we I completely mean Scott) decided to use Github to host our site and Jekyll for the programming.
 From there, it was a lot of this: